 Archetypes and Tarot tester : £15 for 20 minutes

-I do work with adults and on a one-to-one basis, in two different premises:
+I do work with adults and on a one-to-one basis, from home:

-- I see clients only if they have previously pre-booked the session with me; please, be mindful of the time which is dedicated only to you and arranged in a way to protect both your privacy and the centre residents.
+- I see clients only if they have previously pre-booked the session with me; please, be mindful of the time which is dedicated only to you and arranged in a way to protect both your privacy, other clients, and my family members;

 - I will not tolerate any form of verbal and / or physical abuse and / or aggressive behaviour in any shape, form or measure.
 You cannot, under any circumstances, attend sessions while under the influence of drugs or alcohol.
-You will not be able to access the premises if under the influence of any substance, including heavy medication.
-This is true also if visiting my own private practice at home;
+You will not be able to access the premises if under the influence of any substance, including heavy medication;

 - My fundamental values follow BACP’s ones.
-These are defined to protect both of us, in our therapeutic relationship, and also the centre residents:
+These are defined to protect both of us, in our therapeutic relationship, and also my own premises:

 a.
 Respecting human rights and dignity;

 b.
 Alleviating symptoms of personal distress and suffering;